AndrewRLloyd88/mb-text-editor/README.md

 As a user:

-- I can give each document a title
+- <del>I can give each document a title
-- I can create new documents
+- <del>I can create new documents
-- I can select a document to edit from my documents whenever a change is made, it is saved
+- <del>I can select a document to edit from my documents
+- whenever a change is made, it is saved
-- I can see what time, or how long ago, the last save occurred
+- <del>I can see what time, or how long ago, the last save occurred
 - (Stretch) my documents are accessable any device once I log in

 <b>UX Considerations</b>